p2pu/course-in-a-box/README.md

-# Everything you need to create an online course in a box
+# BklynConnect Open Curriculum

+This will be the open, online curriculum for BklynConnect, a cohort-based, project-driven course in wireless networking, digital privacy, and designing for consentfulness.

+The course is still in progress, and currently the curriculum lives in [a living Google Doc](https://docs.google.com/document/d/1sZLhq8VYMmUQGTuuZ0I7k-LEnMXuVUUwcUOOeXRQPus/edit?usp=sharing), but the hope is to port it to a simple to navigate website, and to incorporate ways for anyone to remix the curriculum for their own needs.

-## How do I get started?
+## How do I see where the site is right now?

-Head on over to [howto.p2pu.org](http://howto.p2pu.org).
-Everything you need to know is over there and once you are done we'll be waiting for you here!

----
+Go to [https://mayawagon.github.io/course-in-a-box/](https://mayawagon.github.io/course-in-a-box/).
+Soon we'll get a new name for the repository, and domain name.

+## What template are you using?

-This course was created using the [Jekyll Course template from P2PU](http://github.com/p2pu/jekyll-course-template).
+This course was created using the [Jekyll Course template from P2PU](http://github.com/p2pu/jekyll-course-template), using their guide for how to create an online course: [howto.p2pu.org](http://howto.p2pu.org).